CogComp/cogcomp-nlp/ner/README.md

 ```
 Where do you get the data from?
 Unfortunately, the data that was used to train
 the system is copyrighted.
 So you need to obtain your own data.

-What if you have some data, and you want to incrementally train the model?
-Unfortunately, you'll have to obtain the original copyrighted data, append the
-new data to the original data, and then to retrain the model.
-It's best if you mix
-up the datasets --- that is, the merged dataset will be a mixture of documents
-from the old and new datasets.
-The perceptron learning algorithm needs to
-be presented with examples in "random" order.
-There is currently no support
-for this.

 There are two trained models packaged with this softare: CoNLL and Ontonotes.
 The
 CoNLL data came from the CoNLL03 shared task, which is a subset of the Reuters